Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 3. Easy to set up

 A new payment processing system can be frustrating if it is not easy to set up.
-Most nonprofits have limited time to spend learning new programs and do not have technical support.
+You probably have limited time to spend learning new programs and minimal technical support on hand.
 The best payment processing systems are easy to set up and work with your existing website.

 4. Low processing costs